COVID-19 safety updates

 Toilet facilities

-A toilet with disabled facilities is on the ground floor near the research centre.
+A toilet with disabled facilities is located near the Research Centre.

 Assistance animals